Former Obama lawyer Craig charged in Mueller spin-off probe

 The report was meant to be an objective review of the Ukrainian government’s prosecution of Yulia Tymoshenko, the country’s former prime minister who was convicted in 2011 on corruption charges and sentenced to seven years in prison.

-But in reality the report was used by Yanukovych’s government to justify Tymoshenko’s pretrial detention to the European Court of Human Rights and influence lawmakers.
+It was used by Yanukovych’s government to justify Tymoshenko’s pretrial detention to the European Court of Human Rights and influence U.S. lawmakers.

 Yanukovich was one of Manafort’s main lobbying clients.

+That probe led to charges against 34 people, including Russian agents and former key Trump allies, but Attorney General William Barr said last month that Mueller did not find enough evidence to charge Trump or others with criminal conspiracy.

+Barr also said that he decided there was not enough evidence to charge Trump with obstruction of justice.
+He is expected to release a redacted version of Mueller’s final report to Congress next week.

-Reporting by Andy Sullivan, Tim Ahmann and Nathan Layne; Editing by Doina Chiacu and Lisa Shumaker
+Additional reporting by Tim Ahmann and Nathan Layne; Editing by Doina Chiacu, Lisa Shumaker and Bill Berkrot